 anxiety, or panic

-RestlessnessFeelings of hopelessness or guiltObsessive thoughts, especially unreasonable, repetitive fears about your child’s health and welfareLack of energy or motivationThoughts or death or suicide
+RestlessnessFeelings of hopelessness or guiltObsessive thoughts, especially unreasonable, repetitive fears about your child’s health and welfareLack of energy or motivationThoughts of death or suicide

-More serious symptoms associated with postpartum depression that may require immediate medical attention include: Lack of interest in your infantFear of hurting or killing oneself or one's childHallucinations or delusionsLoss of contact with reality
+More serious symptoms associated with postpartum depression that may require immediate medical attention include: Lack of interest in your infantFear of hurting or killing yourself or your childHallucinations or delusionsLoss of contact with reality

 The doctor will ask about your symptoms and medical history.
 A physical exam may be done.
 Your doctor may ask you to have blood tests to see if an undiagnosed physical problem, like a thyroid condition, could be contributing to your symptoms.
 You may be referred to a mental health professional.